The Umbrella Stage 2022-2023 Season

 WELCOME to The Umbrella Stage Company 2022-2023 Season!

-We return this fall with a line-up featuring iconic characters and stories in a series of productions that enable the Company to celebrate the full range of our renovated space!
-[Media Release]
+We return this season with a line-up featuring iconic characters and stories in a series of productions that enable the Company to celebrate the full range of our renovated space!

 How do you measure a year in a life?

 The Tony- and Pulitzer Prize-winning phenomenon invites us into the lives of a group of artists and friends in NYC’s East Village as they struggle through the AIDS epidemic and financial hardship to follow their dreams without selling out.
 For almost 30 years RENT has inspired generations of audiences to choose love over fear and to live without regret.
 This is theater at its best – exuberant, passionate and joyous.
 La Vie Boheme!